bihealth/sodar-core-legacy/docs/source/app_projectroles_integration.rst

 .. warning::

     In order to successfully set up Projectroles, you are expected to **follow all the instructions here in the order they are presented**.
-Leaving out steps may result in a non-working Django site.
+Please note that leaving out steps may result in a non-working Django site!

 Django Site Guidelines